 The main objective of Capacity Management is to ensure the IT services and resources are right-sized to meet the service level targets for current and future business requirements in a cost-effective and timely manner.

 - Service Capacity Management

-Ans.
-Operational-level agreement (OLA) is a contract that describes how the various IT groups within a company design their processes and services to support service-level agreement (SLA).
+An operational-level agreement (OLA) is a contract that describes how the various IT groups within a company design their processes and services to support a service-level agreement (SLA).

-- Capacity Management Information System(CMIS) – It is a collection of data regarding IT infrastructure usage, capacity and performance that gathered in a consistent manner and stored in either single or series databases.
+- Capacity Management Information System(CMIS): It is a collection of data regarding IT infrastructure usage, capacity, and performance that is gathered in a consistent manner and stored in either single or series databases.

-- Availability Management Information System (AMIS) – It is a collection of the Availability Management data and stored in various physical locations.
+- Availability Management Information System (AMIS): It is a collection of the Availability Management data stored in various physical locations.

-Q26.
-Explain the relation between Availability, Availability service time and downtime.
+27. Explain the relation between Availability, Availability service time, and downtime?

-Ans.
-ISO/IEC 27002 is a code of best practices that deliver guidelines for organizational information security standards and information security management for implementing information security controls.
+ISO/IEC 27002 is a code of best practices that delivers guidelines for organizational information security standards and information security management for implementing information security controls.